TonyWangX/TonyWangX.github.io/_sources/slide.rst.txt

 -----------
 **Progress of Speech Generative AI and countermeasures against Speech Deepfake**:

-* A invited talk at Muroran Institute of Technology
+* A talk at Muroran Institute of Technology

   * An improved version of the lecture given at Nagoya Institute of Technology.
   * It describes the text-to-speech, anti-spoofing, and watermark at a high level.
 It summarizes the basics, and some of the recent research trends.